 On July 24, the Jamaica Selectboard met to discuss the possibility of signing an agreement with Two Rivers-Ottauquechee Regional Commission.
 The town would be the sub-grantee and the commission would be the grantee.
 The homeowners would then receive 75 percent of the price their homes were appraised at.
 The board ended up postponing its decision so that lawyers could be consulted and review the potential for future lawsuits if the buyout occurs.

 Payne said she will not be offered additional funds for any of her renovations.
-She has already wrote a letter to the governor, asking him to see that her situation is unique.

 "All I can hope for now is to get less than what I paid for the house."

 Previously, through the FEMA Hazard Mitigation Grant Program, Payne said she had been given a number that would have been accurate if she tried to sell her house before it washed away in the storm.
 Now, there is no consideration for the renovations and improvements.

 Payne told the Reformer that she has kept pictures of the renovation work, receipts and proof of every penny spent on the project.